HMS Pactolus (1813)

-HMS Pactolus was one of eight 38-gun Cydnus-class fifth-rate frigates of the Royal Navy, that served in the Napoleonic wars and the War of 1812.
-She was one of the warships that bombarded Stonington, Connecticut from 9 to 12 August 1814.
+HMS Pactolus was one of eight 38-gun Cydnus-class fifth-rate frigates of the Royal Navy, that served in the Napoleonic Wars and the War of 1812.
+She was one of the warships that bombarded Stonington, Connecticut, from 9 to 12 August 1814.
 Pactolus was paid off in August 1817 and sold in 1818.

 Construction

 Cydnus-class frigates such as Pactolus were actually Leda-class frigates, but built of red fir (pine).
 Pine was cheaper and more abundant than oak and permitted noticeably faster construction, but at a cost of a reduced lifespan.
 The motive for the use of red pine – an inferior material for shipbuilding – was speed of construction.
 It was much quicker to build a ship with this material than one of oak; the drawback was that these fir-built ships were less durable than oak-built ships.

-Like all the 38-gun British frigates of the late Napoleonic wars period, she carried twenty-eight 18-pounder guns on the upper deck, fourteen 32-pounder carronades on the quarter deck, and two 9-pounder guns and another two 32-pounder carronades on the forecastle.
+Like all the 38-gun British frigates of the late Napoleonic wars period, she carried twenty-eight 18-pounder guns on the upper deck, fourteen 32-pounder carronades on the quarterdeck, and two 9-pounder guns and another two 32-pounder carronades on the forecastle.
 Under the re-classifications in February 1817, this resulted in her being re-classed from 38 to 46 guns.